Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Use that car loan refinancing calculator to figure out if that new offer really is a better deal.

 Refinancing your car loan can be a great way to lower your interest rate and save money on monthly payments.
 Enter your information in our calculator below to compare your existing loan to a potential refinanced loan to see how much you can save over time.

-How to use the car loan refinancing calculator
+How to use our auto loan refinance calculator

-For the most accurate result, fill in all relevant fields:
+For the most accurate results from our auto loan refinancing calculator, fill in all relevant fields: